tberlok/paicos/README.md

 ```
 export PYTHONPATH=$PYTHONPATH:/llust21/berlok/paicos
 ```
+You might need to restart singularity in order for this change to the PYTHONPATH to be visible inside the jupyter notebooks.

 Now compile the code from inside a notebook using bash magic (replace with path to your own clone of paicos):